AKC23/MovCorn/README.md

 ## 🌐 Website Link: https://akc23.github.io/MovCorn/

 ## 📌 About the Project
-**MovCorn** is an interactive movie review platform that allows users to browse, review, and rate movies.
-The website provides a seamless experience with a user-friendly interface and dynamic features for movie enthusiasts.
+**MovCorn** is an interactive movie review platform that allows users to:
+- Browse, review, and rate movies
+- Buy movie tickets
+- Write blogs and share thoughts on films
+- Search for favourite genres and actors
+- Engage with a user-friendly interface for a seamless experience

 ## 🛠️ Technologies Used
 ### Frontend